 To pull it off, you start close to your subject at a wide focal length.
 Then, as you steadily walk backward, raise your gimbal up as high as it will go.

-Summing Up "What Is a Gimbal?
-And How to Use One"
+Summing Up "What Is a Gimbal?"

 Now that you know all about gimbals, it's time to assemble your own kit and start practicing your intentional movements.
 Capturing moving subjects has always been a little tricky but that's when a gimbal works best.
 Its camera mounts are crucial to stabilization (eliminating camera shake), canceling out unwanted movement.